- Documentation

 Question: The uploaded image isn't showing as the profile image

-Answer: Images uploaded during import are added to your prompt's gallery.
+Answer: Images uploaded during import are added to your prompt's image library.
 To set one as the profile image, open the prompt detail page, find the image in the Midjourney Images section, and click "Set as Profile."

 Video Tutorial